Inyo National Forest trailhead map (Recreation.gov)

 *Adapted with permission from Tim Seymour’s itinerary.

-It is mandatory to start on the correct date and trailhead as specified on your Inyo NF permit, but after that you have the freedom to camp wherever you want and exit when you want (with the exception of the Whitney Portal exit limitations).
+It is mandatory to start on the correct date and trailhead as specified on your Inyo NF permit, but after that you have the freedom to camp wherever you want and exit when you want (with the exception of the Whitney Portal trail quota).
 You are not required to adhere to your itinerary but it can help in finding you if something happens and you’re reported overdue or missing.

 - Northbound (NOBO) Route and Permit, HikingtheJMT.com by Heather Goudreau.
 This blog post has an excellent visual guide to completing the permit using the Inyo website.